Sharp Gasoline Demand Drop Puts U.S. Demand Growth In Reverse

 Another possibility is that the Energy Department is overestimating recent gasoline exports, which would result in an underestimate of domestic demand.
 It has reported a surge in exports, but even that would not explain a drop in gasoline demand of nearly 500,000 b/d, which is roughly the size of the Saudi crude production cut.

-I check data on Vehicles Miles Traveled, another indicator of gasoline demand, and they reveal not sharp downturn.
+I checked data on Vehicles Miles Traveled, another indicator of gasoline demand, and they reveal not sharp downturn.
 However, the most recent data point is November, before this sharp downturn in the weekly data.

 Conclusions